HoT LogoHoT: Highlighted Chain of Thought for Referencing Supporting Facts from Inputs

 LLMs are great at answering a wide variety of questions, but it can be annoying to read through the huge blocks of text that they tend to generate.
 Humans frequently add color highlighting to our writing to make it easier to read, so why not allow LLMs to do the same thing?

-Consider the previous example.
-Which of these two responses are easier to read?
-For the response on the left, you have to parse through all the irrelevant context to find the part of the conversation that you care about.
-For the HoT response, you can almost instantly scan over the LLM response to see exactly where it drew its answer from.
+(Left) CoT: you have to parse through all the irrelevant context to find the part of the conversation that you care about.
+(Right) HoT: you can almost instantly scan over the LLM response to see exactly where it drew its answer from.

 How does this affect the user experience?